 Whether we’re talking about pools of water on the ice, plummeting mercury, or just the occasional bump and knock as you drag your sled, you need a camera system that can stand up to some punishment and still function flawlessly.

 Cable length is a critical concern.

-Unlike the transducers on your flasher, the camera on an underwater system can only see what’s right in front of it (there are exceptions, like the three-position camera on MarCum’s Recon 5+).
+Unlike the transducers on your flasher, the best fishing camera on an underwater system can only see what’s right in front of it (there are exceptions, like the three-position camera on MarCum’s Recon 5+).
 In practice, to make use of a camera, you need to be able to suspend it nearly to the bottom.
 And to see weed beds and the fish who live and hunt in them, your camera needs to be able to reach them.

 MarCum and Vexilar offer 50 feet of cable, while Eyoyo provides nearly 100 feet!

 For deeper water, then, the choice is clear.

 Screen Resolution and Camera Quality

 This is perhaps the trickiest technical specification of these systems, and it’s worth noting that these fishing systems are basically just dressed-up security cameras.
 What’s true for one is true for the other.

 There are two different systems for measuring resolution: pixel count and TVL (television lines).